-For grocery store and food service workers, it will be the year (or more) they put their lives on the line for their communities.
+For grocery store and food service workers, it will be the time they put their lives on the line for their communities.
 Many will simply remember the long, spaced-out lines that wrapped around buildings with hand sanitizer around every corner.

 Pandemics Past (and Future)

 It's easy to compare the world's response to Covid-19 to the most recent widespread infectious disease event in history, but it's important to remember how much the world has, and hasn't, changed, especially in regards to procuring food.